fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+The child who is not embraced by the village will burn it down to feel it's warmth.

 When searching for harmony in life one must never forget that in the drama of existence we are ourselves both actors and spectators.
   Niels Bohr